rudyorahin/crypto-hustle/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Make sure to get your own API key and replace it in the .env file/
+Make sure to get your own API key and replace it in the .env file!

 ### Prerequisites